 1. Arm Bar

 This exercise is extremely effective in improving the mobility and stability of your shoulders and spine.
-By including some weight to this position, it makes you more stabilized and ensures that the joint is aligned correctly.
+By

 This, in turn, allows for movements that are usually compromised during constant sitting or exertion from sports.
 Many people who sit for long hours often complain of back problems.
 Research shows that prolonged sitting is an important risk factor for low back pain.2